viamrobotics/viam-python-sdk/examples/module/README.md

 }
 ```

-After the robot has started and connected to the module, you can use the provided `client.py` to connect to your robot and make calls to your custom, modular resources.Ø
+After the robot has started and connected to the module, you can use the provided `client.py` to connect to your robot and make calls to your custom, modular resources.